chinapedia/wikipedia.abstract.en/Page/Robert_Byrd.md

 Senate historian

-Byrd_baker_book_1.jpg, the Senate historian]] Television cameras were first introduced to the House of Representatives on March 19, 1979, by C-SPAN.
+, the Senate historian]] Television cameras were first introduced to the House of Representatives on March 19, 1979, by C-SPAN.
 Unsatisfied that Americans only saw Congress as the House of Representatives, Byrd and others pushed to televise Senate proceedings to prevent the Senate from becoming the "invisible branch" of government, succeeding in June 1986.
 To help introduce the public to the inner workings of the legislative process, Byrd launched a series of one hundred speeches based on his examination of the Roman Republic and the intent of the Framers.
 Byrd published a four-volume series on Senate history: _The Senate: 1789–1989: Addresses on the History of the Senate_.[78]
 The first volume won the Henry Adams Prize of the Society for History in the Federal Government as "an outstanding contribution to research in the history of the Federal Government."
 He also published _The Senate of the Roman Republic: Addresses on the History of Roman Constitutionalism_.[79]

 In 2004, Byrd received the American Historical Association's first Theodore Roosevelt-Woodrow Wilson Award for Civil Service; in 2007, Byrd received the Friend of History Award from the Organization of American Historians.
 Both awards honor individuals outside the academy who have made a significant contribution to the writing and/or presentation of history.
 In 2014, The Byrd Center for Legislative Studies began assessing the archiving of Senator Byrd's electronic correspondence and floor speeches in order to preserve these documents and make them available to the wider community.[80]

 Final-term Senate highlights

-Dogfighting.ogg on federal dog fighting charges]] Bush,_Byrd_and_Pelosi_awarding_the_Dalai_Lama.jpg in 2007. _From left_: Tenzin Gyatso, Speaker Nancy Pelosi, Senate President _pro tempore_ Robert Byrd and U.S. President George W. Bush]] On July 19, 2007, Byrd gave a 25-minute speech in the Senate against dog fighting, in response to the indictment of football player Michael Vick.[81]
+on federal dog fighting charges]] in 2007. _From left_: Tenzin Gyatso, Speaker Nancy Pelosi, Senate President _pro tempore_ Robert Byrd and U.S. President George W. Bush]] On July 19, 2007, Byrd gave a 25-minute speech in the Senate against dog fighting, in response to the indictment of football player Michael Vick.[81]
 In recognition of the speech, People for the Ethical Treatment of Animals named Byrd their _2007 Person of the Year_.[82]

 For 2007, Byrd was deemed the fourteenth-most powerful senator, as well as the twelfth-most powerful Democratic senator.[83]

-Byrd_and_farmers.jpg

 On May 19, 2008, Byrd endorsed then-Senator Barack Obama for president.
 One week after the West Virginia Democratic Primary, in which Hillary Clinton defeated Obama by 67 to 25 percent,[84] Byrd said, "Barack Obama is a noble-hearted patriot and humble Christian, and he has my full faith and support."[85]
 When asked in October 2008 about the possibility that the issue of race would influence West Virginia voters, as Obama is an African-American, Byrd replied, "Those days are gone.
 Gone!"[86]
 Obama lost West Virginia (by 13%) but won the election.